 In this course, each team acts as an independent firm in competition with other teams (firms).
 The instructors announce a product class and each team must design and build a fully functional product within that class.
 The product class is broad enough to allow a wide variety of design solutions.

 Given the product class, each team must work through the process of market research, concept generation and selection, technical development, production process design, pricing, inventory stocking and advertising.
 Teams must design, build and compete with a real, fully functional, customer-ready product.
 Teams compete with their products through two channels.
-The first is a web-based “trade show” where teams promote their products via student-designed web sites, and people from around the world log into the IPD trade show to vote.
+The first is a web-based “trade show” where teams promote their products via student-designed websites, and people from around the world log into the IPD trade show to vote.
 A team’s market share (and sales revenues) is computed from the share of total votes it gets nationally.
 The second, a physical trade show will be held in April.
 Here, members of the community are invited to view the physical products, listen to teams’ promotions, and vote for their favorites.
 Again, market shares and revenues are computed based on these votes.

 IPD is an energy-intensive, 6-credit course (students get 3 credits in 2 of the following 3 disciplines: business, art & design, engineering).
 The class meeting and location is TBD, but most of the work is done outside of class to design and build products.

-ROSS SCHOOL OF BUSINESS Students:
+SCHOOL OF INFORMATION Students:

-MBA Students register for both TO 548 and IOE 548 for a total of 6 credit hours.
+A combination of two of these three courses: ArtDes 416 (3 credits), TO 548 (3 credits), IOE 548 (3 credits) for a total of 6 credit hours.

 Besides the development work, the IPD course and Trade Show provided Samuel Dion (BSE-ME and MSE-IOE '17) with an opportunity to hone skills beyond the usual engineering focus.
-“By participating in IPD, I have broadened my perspective for how to tackle complex problems while developing my hard and soft skills,” he explains.
+“By participating in IPD, I have broadened my perspective on how to tackle complex problems while developing my hard and soft skills,” he explains.
 “I have developed numerous projects during my engineering education, but this experience usually stops when the product has been created.
 I am excited to work on the brand and convey our story to consumers.
 The trade show will be an exciting conclusion to an enlightening and fun experience.”